cbrianpace/learnPostgres/README.md

 ## 🤝 Contributing

 Found an error or want to improve the curriculum?
-Contributions are welcome!
+Submit any suggestions or corrections via a github issue on the repository.

 ## 📄 License